INTRODUCTION

 Primary source materials in the Special Collections & University Archives of the Old Dominion University Libraries document events since the Brown decision, the "massive resistance" efforts, the school closings, and the aftermath.
 News clippings, correspondence, reports, legal documents and oral histories document the activities of the Norfolk School Board, the Norfolk Committee on Public Schools, an attorney representing the plaintiffs in the lawsuits initiated to reopen the schools, a teacher, and others.
 Information on Virginia's reaction to the Supreme Court's decision as a whole is also included.

 This digital exhibit tells the story of Norfolk's school desegregation and pays tribute to the Norfolk 17, the 17 young people whose sacrifices allowed greater educational opportunities for all children.
-Timeline of events and an extensive list of Resources are available in this exhibition for those who wish to research this time period more fully.
+A Timeline of events and an extensive list of Resources are available in this exhibition for those who wish to research this time period more fully.